crystal-lang/crystal/doc/changelogs/pre-1.0.md

 - Added `Int#to_s(base)` for `base = 62` (thanks @jhass)
 - `JSON.parse` now returns `JSON::Any`, which allows traversal of JSON objects with less casts
 - Added `OpenSSL::PKCS5` (thanks @benoist)
 - MemoryIO can now be created to read/write from a Slice(UInt8).
-In this mode MemoryIO can't be exapnded, and can optionally be written.
+In this mode MemoryIO can't be expanded, and can optionally be written.
 And when creating a MemoryIO from a String, it's non-resizeable and read-only.
 - Added `Object#!~` (the opposite of `=~`)
 - `at_exit` now receives that exit status code in the block (thanks @MakeNowJust)
 - Allow using `Set` in JSON mappings (thanks @benoist)